InfomindsAg/XSharp.VsParser.Helpers/README.md

 ### ParserHelper

-* Parses a x# file
+* Parses a x# file and exposes is SyntaxTree
-* Executes XSharpBaseListeners on the parsed source
-* Executes XSharpBaseRewriters on the parsed source

-## ExtendedXSharpBaseListener

-* Extends the XSharpBaseListener with a Current property, that gives easy access to the current classname, methodname, ...

-## XSharpBaseRewriter
+* SyntaxTree
+  * Can be enumerated
+  * Exposes a Rewriter to change sourcecode

+### Extension Methods

+* WhereType Filter for SyntaxTree
+* FirstParentOrDefault to get a specific parent matching the type
+* ToValues Methods for Class, Method, ... to give easy access to important values
-* Adds a series of methods to simplify source code rewriting
+* Various Replace...
+Methods to simplify source rewriting